jorenheit/rinku/readme.md

 ### Step 1: Define Signals

-Rinku represents each signal as a strongly-typed struct, carrying a fixed bit-**width**.
+Rinku represents each signal as a strongly-typed struct, carrying a fixed bit-width.
 Macro's have been provided to simplify the declarations of new signals.
-Each of the macro's is prefixed by `RINKU_` unless the preprocessor constant `RINKU_REMOVE_MACRO_PREFIX` has been defined prior to including `rinku.h`.

   ```cpp
   INPUT(MyInput, 8); // MyInput is now available as an 8-bit input-signal
   OUTPUT(MyOutput, 16); // MyOutput is now available as a 16-bit output-signal
   ```

 ### Step 2: Define Module-Class
-To define a new module type as a class, the input and output signals have to be combined in a `SIGNAL_LIST` so they can be passed to the `Rinku::Module<>` baseclass.
+To define a new module type as a class, the input and output signals have to be combined in a `SIGNAL_LIST` so they can be passed to the `Rinku::Module<>` base-class.
 The `SIGNAL_LIST` macro takes the list-name as its first argument, followed by all the signals (previously declared using `INPUT` and `OUTPUT`) that need to be part of this list.
 A signal-list should contain only 1 type of signal, either inputs or outputs but not both.

   ```cpp
   SIGNAL_LIST(ModuleInputSignals, In1, In2, In3);